 JUULs contains packages of nicotine salts from a leaf tobacco into one-time use cartridges.
-The cartridges used for JUULs is nicotine with flavorings, and other chemicals.
+The cartridges used for JUULs are typically contained with nicotine, flavorings, and other chemicals.
 JUUL pods sell in large doses, in either 3% or 5% nicotine cartridges.
 A JUUL pod that contains 5% nicotine is equivalent to the amount of nicotine in one pack of cigarettes.
 The liquid in the cartridges can be poisonous if someone touches, sniffs, or drinks it.
 Customers do not know what the liquid exactly contains because the ingredients are not labeled on the packaging.